-As part of our continued commitment to ESG, we have expanded the scope of the erstwhile Sustainability Board Committee and implemented a uniform ESG governance structure across the organisation.
-The ESG Committee, together with our Group Sustainability and ESG function, will be responsible for activating, mainstreaming and monitoring initiatives under the 'Transforming for Good' agenda.
+As part of our continued commitment to ESG, we have At Vedanta, a diverse Board draws on the rich industry expanded the scope of the erstwhile Sustainability Board experience of its members who belong to various Committee and implemented a uniform ESG governance professional backgrounds.
+Made up of 50% Independent structure across the organisation.
+The ESG Committee, Directors and 25% women Directors, the Board together with our Group Sustainability and ESG function, composition ensures both independence and inclusivity, will be responsible for activating, mainstreaming and enabling it to uphold the long-term interests of the monitoring initiatives under the 'Transforming for Good' Company's stakeholders. agenda.
 We have also established dedicated forums for regular management oversight at all levels and ESGthemed communities at each BU and SBU to own projects and drive their timely implementation.